 Agriculture and the life sciences built North Carolina.
 We keep them growing.

-The North Carolina Plant Sciences Initiative will help us deliver even greater outcomes in the future.How will we measure success?
+The North Carolina Plant Sciences Initiative (N.C.
+PSI) is helping to deliver even greater outcomes in the years to come.

 No Small Potatoes

-- Number of new plant varieties developed and disclosed for commercialization and breeding lines disclosed for breeding use by NC State and public and private breeders
+- Number of new plant varieties developed and disclosed for commercialization, and breeding lines disclosed for breeding use by NC State, public, and private breeders

 - The economic value of N.C.
 PSI-developed plant varieties and breeding lines

 - The number of county-level research demonstrations containing N.C.
-PSI-development varieties in rural communities
+PSI-developed varieties in rural communities

 - The number of novel technologies developed by N.C.
 PSI